Deadlica/jabref/report.md

 * getAuthor() parses author names of references and reformats it.
 * The purpose of parseEntry() was to convert an HTML element to a BibEntry.
-* The purpose of setupValidation() was to set up validation rules for properties of external file types.
+* The purpose of compare() was to  compare two objects and determine their order relative to each other.
 * getEntryFromPDFContent() generates a BibEntry by parsing information in a String from a PDF.
 * The purpose of importDatabase() was to parse input from a BufferedReader into a list of BibEntry objects.